 Today, Canada’s energy industry players share cautious optimism when it comes to emissions reduction efforts and CCUS facilities development.
-“Key to more CCS is CCS”, as it was mentioned by one of the conference speakers.
-Three main pillars of CCUS success in the country are: 1) predictability (understanding the development of the market); 2) simplicity (clear policy needs to be in place) and 3) patience & time to ensure the viability of CCUS processes.
+“Key to more CCS is CCS”, as was mentioned by one of the conference speakers.
+Three main pillars of CCUS success in the country are 1) predictability (understanding the development of the market); 2) simplicity (clear policy needs to be in place) and 3) patience & time to ensure the viability of CCUS processes.

-At Schneider Electric, we address the entire CCUS value chain, optimize and secure related processes by combining hardware and software, to deliver reliable and sustainable operations.
-With AVEVA, we provide automation around carbon capture, process optimization and simulation, as well as energy efficiency improvement.
+At Schneider Electric, we address the entire CCUS value chain, and optimize and secure related processes by combining hardware and software, to deliver reliable and sustainable operations.
+With AVEVA, we provide automation around carbon capture, process optimization, and simulation, as well as energy efficiency improvement.
 We support CCUS projects, from design to FID and CO2 transportation, and storage.

 To learn more about products and services, please click here.